-The USDA/1890 National Scholars Program provides scholarships for those who are resident of the United States.
+The USDA is offering the National Scholars Program for High School Seniors in the USA .
 The education fund is available to high school seniors entering their freshman year of college and rising college sophomores and juniors.

 Excellent opportunity to study undergraduate in the USA.